 What Is It?

-Tosylamide/Formaldehyde Resin is a polymer formed from the reaction of toluenesulfonamide and formaldehyde.
+Tosylamide/Formaldehyde A class of solid or semi-solid viscous organic substances exuded by plants.
+Sometimes refers to a class of synthetic products with physical properties similar to those of natural resins. is a A naturally occurring or synthetic molecule made up of repeating units called monomers. formed from the reaction of toluenesulfonamide and formaldehyde.
 Tosylamide/Formaldehyde Resin is used in nail enamel products.
 It is a soft resin material which, in conjunction with nitrocellulose, forms tough, shiny and durable films on nails.

 Tosylamide/Formaldehyde Resin is a very unique resin that modifies the widely used nitrocellulose type polymers to form tough and shiny films, which have excellent wear and durability characteristics while maintaining high gloss of nail enamel throughout the wear period.

 Tosylamide/Formaldehyde Resin is a synthetic resin, sometimes called Toluenesulfonamide/Formaldehyde Resin.
 It modifies the film-forming characteristics of Nitrocellulose type polymers.
 Nitrocellulose is extremely hard and brittle.
 Addition of Tosylamide/Formaldehyde Resin makes the film less brittle, tougher, and the resin also increases the gloss of the film.